CloudLabsAI-Azure/Power-Platform-Admin-in-a-day/Administration-and-Governance/M03-HOL-Alert-and-Act.md

 ### Task 3: Create a Database and Notify the User

+In this task you will, extend the flow to provision a CDS database and send approval/rejection notification emails.

 1. Select **+ Add an action** under **Create Environment**.

    ![](images/M03/pv42.png)